Taitung City: History

 Before the 16th century the Taitung plain was settled by agriculturalist Puyuma and Amis aboriginal tribes.
 Under Dutch rule and during Qing rule, a large part of eastern Taiwan, including today's Taitung, was called "Pi-lam" (卑南 (Pi-lâm)).
-Many artifacts of the prehistory sites of the city are located at Beinan Cultural Park, which was discovered in 1980 during the construction of Taitung Station.
+Many artifacts of the prehistoric sites of the city are located at Beinan Cultural Park, which was discovered in 1980 during the construction of Taitung Station.

 In the late 19th century, when Liu Mingchuan was the Qing Governor of Taiwan, Han Chinese settlers moved into the Taitung region.
 Pi-lam Subprefecture (卑南廳) was established in 1875, and was upgraded and renamed to Taitung Prefecture in 1888, after the island was made Fujian-Taiwan Province.